LoyolaChicagoCode/arrayqueue-jqwik-maven/README.md

 ## Extra credit

+Clearly indicate in your `Answers.md` file any extra credit attempted.

 - 0.5 apply `checkSimpleQueue` property to different queue capacities
 - 1 add a `clear` method, which removes all elements in the queue, to interface, impmlementation, and tests